ms6730/sbi_code/notes.md

 5. **Hypothesis Testing**:
    In some cases, parameter inference involves testing whether certain values of parameters are plausible or statistically significant.

-## Practical Example

-In a medical study, suppose you are modeling the effect of a drug on blood pressure.
-The model might include parameters like:
-- The average effect of the drug (\(\beta_1\)).
-- The variability in the response (\(\sigma^2\)).

-Using parameter inference, you analyze clinical trial data to:
-- Estimate the average effect (\(\beta_1\)).
-- Determine the range of possible values for \(\beta_1\) and assess its statistical significance.
-- Quantify the uncertainty in these estimates.

----

-Parameter inference is a cornerstone of statistical modeling and helps in making predictions, testing hypotheses, and gaining insights into the mechanisms of observed phenomena.